 To earn money on YouTube, you need to gather at least a thousand subscribers and at least 4,000 watch hours within a year.
 You can then start getting an income by creating UGC content, becoming a YouTube partner, selling brand placements and sponsorships, and by simply receiving views on your videos.

-If your friends and family are constantly complimenting your culinary skills, then you should consider starting a cooking or baking side hustle.
+If your friends and family are constantly complimenting your culinary skills, then you should consider starting a baking side hustle.

 To get started, create a website or join a social media platform where you can share your work.
 There are also online marketplaces where you can sell your home-cooked goods, such as previous Pitch finalists All About the Cooks and Hey!
 Food is Ready.